HelsleyRE/rrg/readme.md

 ## [Cartoon Map of the Gorge](http://scottdubar.com/illustration/this-months-map-illustration-red-river/)

 ### Wanders of the Gorge!!!
 [Princess Arch]() is one of the smaller arches in the gorge.
 This doesn't mean however that is doesnt have a large personality or character.
 It would be a shame to miss out on the beauty and wonder of this little arch that has the benefit of easy access.
 Less than a mile from the nearest parking area.
+The easy trail and great view make this arch well worth the journey.

 <img src="Princess_Arch.jpg">
 Map of Princess Arch inside of Red River Gorge.